reece-iriye/homelab/README.md

 #### Set Up Root Partition

-I need to set up SSH configurations inside my root partition so that I can SSH successfully into the Raspberry Pi when officially transferring my boot partition and moving from the SD Card to the NVME SSD drive.
+I need to set up SSH configurations inside my root partition so that I can SSH successfully into the Raspberry Pi when officially transferring my boot partition and moving from the SD Card to the NVMe SSD drive.

 ```bash
 sudo mkdir -p /mnt/ssdroot